Skip to main content

 • filled: all trades necessary to complete the order have been filled.

-• canceled: the orderId is manually removed from the order book.
+• canceled: the orderId is removed from the order book by either you or Bitvavo.

 Track your orders